-The organisation is controlled via the Chief Executive Officer and consists of office staff (permanent) and site staff (permanent and casual).
+The organisation is run by the Chief Executive Officer and Board of Directors and consists of office staff (permanent) and project staff (contracted).

-The organisation's head office is located in Phocle Green, Ross-on-Wye, HR9 7XU.
-Office staff are based in Ross on Wye and/or home-based.
+The organisation's registered offices are located at Unit 2, Phocle Park, Phocle Green, Upton Bishop, Rosson-Wye, HR9 7XU, and at Unit 677, 6th Floor, Meydan Grandstand, Meydan Road, Nad al Sheba, Dubai.
+Office staff are based in Ross on Wye, or Dubai, and/or home-based.
 Site staff are based both nationally and internationally.

-The Board of Directors have overall responsibility for ensuring this policy is compliant with our legal and ethical obligations and that all those employed or contracted to the board are compliant.
-The Chief Executive Officer and Chief Financial Officer have primary and day to day responsibility for implementing this policy and monitoring its use and effectiveness.
+The Company Directors have overall responsibility for ensuring our Modern Slavery and Human Trafficking Policy is compliant with our legal and ethical obligations and that all those employed or contracted to the organisation are compliant.
+The Chief Executive Officer, Chief Operating Officer and Chief Financial Officer have primary responsibility for implementing this policy and monitoring its use and effectiveness, and day to day responsibility is invested in our Human Resources and Contractor Management staff assisted by all other employees and contractors working on behalf of the organisation.

-The organisation focusses on mitigating explosive and hazardous material threats arising from Unexploded Ordnance (UXOs) and Explosive Remnants of War (ERW), countering security risks and thereby enhancing land and marine environments, globally.
+The organisation focusses on mitigating explosive and hazardous material threats arising from Unexploded Ordnance (UXOs) and Explosive Remnants of War (ERW), countering security risks and thereby enhancing land and marine environments, wherever we are contracted to work.

-The land-based services focusses on explosive threat mitigation and includes canine detection and protection, and combat engineering.
-It surveys for unexploded ordnance (UXO), provides improvised explosive device threat mitigation services (IED-TM) and has cleared multiple areas of landmines.
-It supports over 10,000 commercial, governmental and humanitarian partners globally.
+The land-based services focus on explosive threat mitigation and includes survey & clearance, training & capability development, consulting, canine detection and protection, and combat engineering.
+It surveys for unexploded ordnance (UXO) and explosive remnants of war (ERW), provides improvised explosive device threat mitigation services (IED-TM), and has cleared multiple areas of landmines.
+It has supported over 10,000 commercial, governmental, and humanitarian partners globally.

-The marine services detects conventional unexploded ordnance (UXO) and chemical munitions in any marine environment including offshore, inshore and nearshore.
+The marine service conducts survey & clearance of conventional unexploded ordnance (UXO) and chemical munitions in any marine environment including offshore, inshore, and nearshore.
 It can rapidly deploy in support of any marine operation.

-The service provided by the organisation is on a consistent basis and is not regarded as seasonal.
+The service provided by the organisation is delivered on a consistent basis and is not regarded as seasonal.

-The labour supplied to the organisation in pursuance of its operation is multinational and both local and internationally recruited staff from within the United Kingdom, Yemen, Saudi Arabia, Mozambique, Western Sahara, Kuwait, Somalia, South Sudan, South Africa, Afghanistan, Azerbaijan and Iraq and numerous other countries around the world.
+The labour supplied to the organisation in pursuance of its operation is multinational, and both local and international staff are recruited from within the United Kingdom, Yemen, Saudi Arabia, Mozambique, Western Sahara, Kuwait, Somalia, South Sudan, South Africa, Zimbabwe, India and Iraq, and numerous other countries around the world.